 “I’ve heard about PrEP, it’s a great way at reducing risk of HIV and I think I would benefit from it.
 Have you prescribed it before?”

 If they have, then you are likely to have a well-informed experience ahead of you.
-From here, your doctor will ask you questions around your current sexual practices to determine if you are eligible for PrEP, followed by taking some blood for a HIV test and to assess your kidney function.
-At this point you are more or less good to go!
+From here, your doctor will ask you questions around your current sexual practices to determine if you are eligible for PrEP, followed by taking some blood for an HIV test and to assess your kidney function.
+At this point, you are more or less good to go!

 Letter to your doctor

 Remember, PrEP is a course of HIV treatment medication, which is taken by HIV negative people to stay negative.
 As HIV treatment is usually considered more of a specialised field, some doctors won’t have experience prescribing antiretroviral medication.
 That’s why you may find your doctor hasn’t prescribed PrEP before.
 In this instance, you can print and provide a letter which will give additional information about PrEP, its prescribing guidelines and some additional resources for your doctor to read through and consider.